apostrophecms-legacy/apostrophe-people/README.md

 Note the use of hyphenated names.

 Now users who create accounts via the online application process will be able to immediately begin submitting and editing their own content, but will *not* be able to mark it as "published," and if you use the moderator module there will be an easy way for admins to filter and view the submitted content.

-#### Account Confirmation

-By default, people who apply for accounts must confirm by clicking a link delivered by email as soon as they submit their application.
-If you wish you can disable this behavior by setting the `confirm` option to `false`.
-Be aware that this can lead to a much higher rate of spam accounts.

-If you do not set `confirm` to `false`, an email is sent with the text found in the `confirmEmail.html` and `confirmEmail.txt` templates, which you may override at project level in your `lib/modules/apostrophe-people/views` folder.